Juvenile Indigent Defense Delivery System

 Despite the existence of juvenile courts, many youth are still tried as adults.
 Arkansas has two ways in which a youth can be prosecuted in adult court.

-- The state also has discretion whether to charge a youth with an offense in juvenile or adult court if the youth is (1) at least 16 and alleged to have committed an offense that would be considered a felony if committed by an adult or (2) 14 or 15 years old at the time he or she is alleged to have committed a most serious offense (listed in the statute).
+- The state also has discretion whether to charge a youth with an offense in juvenile or adult court if the youth is (1) at least 16 and alleged to have committed an offense that would be considered a felony if committed by an adult or (2) 14 or 15 years old at the time he or she is alleged to have committed certain enumerated offenses.
 Ark.
 Code Ann. § 9-27-318(c).

 In addition to youth being transferred from juvenile court to criminal court, a youth charged in criminal court can be transferred to juvenile court.
 Ark.
 Code Ann. § 9-27-318(e).
 At a transfer hearing, whether in juvenile or criminal court, the judge must consider statutorily listed factors to determine whether to transfer the child to a different court.
 Ark.
 Code Ann. § 9-27-318(g).
-In some circumstances, a criminal court judge may enter a juvenile delinquency disposition.
+In some circumstances, a criminal court judge “shall” enter a juvenile delinquency disposition.
 Ark.
 Code Ann. § 9-27-318(j).
-“Any party may appeal from a transfer order.”
-Ark.
-Code Ann. § 9-27-318(l).

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.